-The majority of admissions for pneumonia and influenza did not result in intensive care unit (ICU) admission or death; however, 21 ICU admissions and 7 deaths have occurred among persons with P&I admission diagnoses (Figure 3a).
-The majority of P&I admissions occurred among person ≥65 years of age across all severity categories, including all of the deaths (Figure 3b).
+The majority of admissions for pneumonia and influenza did not result in intensive care unit (ICU) admission or death; however, 100 ICU admissions and 46 deaths have occurred among persons with P&I admission diagnoses (Figure 3a).
+The majority of P&I admissions occurred among person ≥65 years of age across all severity categories, especially among deaths (Figure 3b).
+Please note that pneumonia and influenza admissions serve as a proxy for influenza activity but do not necessarily represent influenza infections.